 musicdgs [at] indiana [dot] edu (Eric Isaacson), Director

 serbes [at] indiana [dot] edu (Sara Erbes), Advisor

 anmiller [at] indiana [dot] edu (Angie Miller), Recorder

 musgrad [at] indiana [dot] edu (Mike Ziething), Secretary

 musdoc [at] indiana [dot] edu (Janis Cooper Parker), Doctoral Clerk

 Diploma Program Music Course Requirement

-Students in the Artist Diploma and both Performer Diploma programs (Solo Performance and Orchestral Studies) must complete a minimum of 6 credit hours of music courses in addition to lessons, ensemble, and chamber music coaching during the diploma program.
+Students in the Artist Diploma and all Performer Diploma programs (Solo Performance, Orchestral Studies, and Chamber Music) must complete a minimum of 6 credit hours of music courses in addition to lessons, ensemble, and chamber music coaching during the diploma program.
 The minimum required grade in each course is C.